ElisaSpecchia/UnidimensionalKalmanFilter/Readme.md

 * Measurements of Position and Velocity,
 * Measurement Covariance Matrix.

-(Details on the operation of the kalman filter and parameter settings are given in the following documentation).
+(Details on Kalman filter operation and parameter settings can be found in the following documentation).

 The number of measurements can vary from a minimum of 5: the (+) button adds more measurements while the (-) button removes them.
 To restore the default parameters, press the reset button.